Kasahs/snakepvp/README.md

 Not ready to be deployed yet

-## Instructions for installation and running the basic client server implementation
+## Instructions for installation and running

 #### Install Nodejs v8.1.3 using nvm
 follow: https://www.digitalocean.com/community/tutorials/how-to-install-node-js-with-nvm-node-version-manager-on-a-vps